 Educational information -“While your drinking water meets EPA’s standard for arsenic, it does contain low levels of arsenic.
 EPA’s standard balances the current understanding of arsenic’s possible health effects against the costs for removing arsenic from drinking water.
 EPA continues to research the health effects of low levels of arsenic which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems. ”

-Health effects language -“Some people who drink water containing arsenic in excess of the MCL over many years could experience skin damage or problems with their circulatory system, and may have an increased risk of getting cancer. ”
+Health effects language -“Some people who drink water containing arsenic in excess of the PMCL over many years could experience skin damage or problems with their circulatory system, and may have an increased risk of getting cancer. ”

 - EPA’s Safe Drinking Water Hotline number (1-800-426-4791)